389ds/389ds.github.io/docs/389ds/design/lmdb-import-design.md

 #### Worker (slot s):
    Wait until slot s get ready:
-   Mark slot as busy
+   prepare the entry
-   decode entry to get a fully decoded entry determine the ancestors ids and rdn_element (either from parent id or from parent dn)
+       decode the data to get a fully decoded backentry process entryrdn
-       [0] From worker slot micro cache (that contains last entry and its ancestors (id + rdn_elem)) [1] From writer cache (containing the not yet commited write txn (id + rdn_elem)) [2] From rdn index (using entryrdn_index_read_ext) if not found
+       determine the ancestors ids and rdn_element by querying the rdncache (either from parent id or from parent dn) [0] From worker slot micro cache (that contains last entry and its ancestors (id + rdn_elem)) [1] From writer cache (containing the not yet commited write txn (id + rdn_elem)) [2] From rdn index (using entryrdn_index_read_ext)
-       wait until no worker works on id below the entry id and retest [1] and [2] if still not found
+        if not found
             mark the entry as skipped (if import) or as fatal error (otherwise) mark slot as free
-                loop back to "Wait until slot s get ready" update the micro cache
+            loop back to "Wait until slot s get ready" update entryrdn cache and check if added elem has the right id otherwise try to handle duplicate DN
-    push in writer queue  entryrdn: 'P' entry id ==> rdn_element(parent id, parent RDN) push in writer queue entryrdn: entry id ==>  rdn_element(entry id, entry RDN) push in writer queue entryrdn: 'C' parent id ==> rdn_element(entry id + entry RDN) push in writer cache queue entry id + entry rdn_element for each id in ancestors
+	      either by aborting or skipping the entry or renaming the entry or then as tombstone entry push in writer queue  entryrdn: 'P' entry id ==> rdn_element(parent id, parent RDN) push in writer queue entryrdn: entry id ==>  rdn_element(entry id, entry RDN) push in writer queue entryrdn: 'C' parent id ==> rdn_element(entry id + entry RDN) ( note if entry is the suffix only nrdn ==> rdn_element(entry id, entry RDN) is pushed ) push in writer parentid: queue parent id ==> entry id for each id in ancestors
-      push in writer queue ancestorid: id-ancestor -> id->entry for each attribute in entry
+        push in writer queue ancestorid: id-ancestor ==> id->entry Release the slot s and signal the other threads process foreman
+        encode and push the entry in writer thread queue. (id2enytry: entry id ==> encoded data process standard index:
+	    for each attribute in entry
           if attribute is indexed
-        generate index key (similar to what is done in index_addordel_values_ext_sv without storing the data) for each vlv index
+            generate index key (similar to what is done in index_addordel_values_ext_sv without storing the data) process vlv index:
+	    for each vlv index
 	      if entry matchs the filter
-        generate the key (as vlv_update_index without storing the data) push in writer queue index dbi: key -> entry Id encode entry to string (similar to id2entry_add_ext but without storing the entry) push in writer queue  id2enytry:  entryid (id_internal_to_stored(e->ep_id, temp_id);)  ==> entrystr
+            generate the key (as vlv_update_index without storing the data) push in writer queue index dbi: key -> entry Id

 ###  Writer
-   Wait until (WriterDone is pushed) or Queue is full Clear parent cache
+   Wait until producer and all worker threads have finished or until queue has more than 2000 elements. use compare and swap atomic operation to get the queued elements and reset the queue
+   If no element finish the thread
    Open write txn
-   for each item in queue
+   for each element in queue
     put dbi  -> key, data
    Commit TXN
-   if writerDone has been it
-       mark thread as finished.
-       exit the thread
+   and loop back to waiting for element

 ###Epilogue
     if (abort flags is set) {